-The final piece of your backup puzzle should be an Internet-based backup.
+The final piece of your backup puzzle should be an Online based backup.
 This third copy will hopefully never be needed, but it is a great 3rd level backup.
 I don’t recommend just trusting your backups to an Internet-based backup as there can be problems that make this backup less trustworthy (think internet connection issues causing a backup to not complete in time).
 Backblaze is a solid option for an Internet-based backup service.

 Are you having trouble with a drive that failed sooner than you expected?